|Structure » Lithuanian Grand Duke Gediminas Staff Battalion » History|

 28 May 1926 the Regiment was awarded with the 2nd Rank Flag of Vytis Cross.

 After retrieval of East Lithuania and Vilnius in the end of October 1939 the Regiment entered the capital of Lithuania in composition of the Lithuanian Armed Forces.

 The 1st Regiment was deactivated after the Soviet occupation in 1940.

 In 1993 Separate Commandant Battalion was established, its first location of deployment was Aukštieji Paneriai, Vilnius.

 In 1997 veterans of the 1st Regiment and their families approached President of the Republic of Lithuania asking to bestow the name of the Grand Duke Gediminas on any of the Armed Forces' divisions.

 8 September 1998 Separate Commandant Battalion was renamed as Lithuanian Grand Duke Gediminas Headquarters Battalion by order of the Minister of National Defence.
 It was granted the right to inherit all traditions and insignia of the 1st Infantry Regiment.

 20 November 1998 Gediminėnai Museum was established in the Lithuanian Grand Duke Gediminas Headquarters Battalion to preserve historical tradition.

 15 February 2002 combat battalion flag was solemnly bestowed upon the Battalion.

-25 August - the Day of Lithuanian Grand Duke Gediminas Headquarters Battalion.
+25 August - the Day of the Lithuanian Grand Duke Gediminas Headquarters Battalion.